puneet2715/espione/README.md

 ---

 - Code Cleanup
-- Looking into finding a way to reading the session file for chromium based browsers as well
+- Looking into finding a way to reading the session file for chromium based browsers as well ( shadow copy might be a suitable way, will have to dig into it )